Frequently Asked Questions about Abdominal Adhesions

-Additionally, I post interviews with practitioners from around the country (and hopefully soon, the world) whose work I admire on my youtube channel.
+Additionally, I have posted interviews with practitioners from around the country whose work I admire on my blog.
 If you don’t see a practitioner there, please check the listings of practitioners at arvigotherapy.com, barralinstitute.com, or chineitsang.com as these folks have solid training in the belly.
 While their work is not always the same as what I do, interviewing practitioners will give you a good sense of whether or not they can help you.

 Will the effects of the treatment last?

 Yes.
 However, how long the effects of treatment last depend somewhat on how long the adhesions have been giving you problems.
 Once abdominal adhesions begin to release, it generally takes very few sessions to maintain the change.
 However, if the adhesions have been around for a while (more than a year) your body has likely developed other patterns of pain or dysfunction around the adhesions themselves, or the original area of adhesions may have expanded and more organs or tissues may now be affected.